Stacks of uniform cyclic covers of curves and their Picard groups: Canonical covers and their discriminant loci.

 which factors through an isomorphism $S^nC\simeq \Hilb^n_{C/k}$.
 In particular $f$ is a cover and $Z'=f^{-1}(Z)$.
 Moreover, topologically, $Z=f(\Delta_{1,2}(C^n))$ and it coincides with the ramification locus of $f$.
 In particular $Z$ is non empty and irreducible.
 Since $\Hilb^n_{C/k}$ is smooth, to see that $Z$ is reduced we have to prove that $\l(\odi{Z,f(P)})=1$.
 By \ref{lenght and flatness} and our assumption we have

 and we can exclude the equality because otherwise $f$ will be unramified in $P$, and by transitivity of $S_n$, also over $f(P)$, which is not the case.

 We have to prove that $\l(\odi{Z',P})=2$.
-Thanks to the above discussion we see that the ring $\odi{Z',P}$ (and therefore the number $\l(\odi{Z',P})$) does not change is we take an open subset of $C'$.
-In particular we can assume that $C'$ is a closed subscheme of $\A_k^2$:
+Thanks to the above discussion we see that the ring $\odi{Z',P}$ (and therefore the number $\l(\odi{Z',P})$) does not change if we take an open subset of $C'$.
+In particular, projecting in $\PP^2_k$, we can assume that $C'$ is of the form